lohiermichael/web-developement-bootcamp/section_30:yelpcamp:data_persistence/v2/readme.md

    2. `app.post("/campgrounds")`
    3. `app.get("/campgrounds/new")`

-There are 7 kinds of RESTFUL routes:
+There are 7 kinds of RESTFUL routes but we are going to cover only 4 of them here:

 name    ex URL      verb     desc. of ex
 ============================================================